 If you are sizing a dehumidifier for your indoor drying room, you may be under the impression that finding a huge dehumidifier can speed up the drying process.

-You may be right, a dehumidifier will certainly dry out your buds fast.
+You're right, a dehumidifier will certainly dry out your buds fast.
 But this actually isn't what you want!

-When it comes to drying your cannabis, low and slow is the mantra you should live by.
+When it comes to drying your flower, low and slow is the mantra you should live by.
 Trying to dry out your buds as fast as possibe will suck the flavor, potency, and enjoyment from them.

 Final thoughts on sizing your grow room dehumidifier

 Remember, sizing your dehumidifier is about how much water your room receives on average per day.
+Water in, water out is the most simple way to go about calculating your dehumidifier.

 If you have additional questions or need help determining what dehumidifier will best fit your needs, don't hesitate to reach out.
+Our experts will help you size your unit if you are unsure, and can save you from getting too small or too large of a unit.

 If you haven't already, we recommend you check out our complete guide to grow room atmosphere and ventilation.
 It will give you a better understanding of whether or not you need a dehumidifier in the first place.